Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Januari 2026 17.41.39 UTC
+- WIB: Senin, 19 Januari 2026 18.30.51 UTC
-- WITA: Senin, 19 Januari 2026 18.41.39 UTC
+- WITA: Senin, 19 Januari 2026 19.30.51 UTC
-- WIT: Senin, 19 Januari 2026 19.41.39 UTC
+- WIT: Senin, 19 Januari 2026 20.30.51 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success